 Of course when we present FVG we need to mention the local gastronomy: for fish lovers the near sea and the numerous rivers deliver abundant seafood and fish: fresh lobsters, shrimps, mussels, squid, sardines, eels – still swimming in the morning – to finish as a delicious dish in your plate a few hours later.
-A famous specialty is the trout from the Tagliamento, which once smoked acquires a surprisingly delicate taste well loved by gastronomes.
+A famous specialty is a trout from the Tagliamento, which once smoked acquires a surprisingly delicate taste well loved by gastronomes.

 This abundance of seafood does not mean that you should give up on meat if that’s your choice: in FVG the livestock walks freely and eat fragrant wild herbs, allowing locals to naturally raise meat of the best flavor for the joy of our taste buds – and stomachs.
 The Muset sausage, for instance, shouldn’t be missed: usually served with brovada, white turnip sauerkraut, stewed with bacon in wine, the connoisseurs will accompany it by white wine only.

 Another specialty of local farmers is prosciutto: this ham cured by drying is typically served in very thin slices.
 It is considered without exaggeration as the best in Italy.
-The San Daniele prosciutto for instance takes a whole year to maturate and reach the level of a gastronomic masterpiece, which will be served with melon or figs.
+The San Daniele prosciutto, for instance, takes a whole year to maturate and reach the level of a gastronomic masterpiece, which will be served with melon or figs.

 Other regional specialties would include a variety of cheese, among them the Montasio cheese, created by Benedictine monks in the XII century for the pilgrims traveling to Rome to bring a bite to eat during their travel, or the frico – a local dish with a base of fragrant mountain cheese and potatoes.